Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Marketing

-Fontainebleau/Singapore – September – October 2023 (P4) – David Dubois, Associate Professor of Marketing, The Cornelius Grupp Fellowship in Digital Analytics for Consumer Behaviour
+Fontainebleau/Singapore March, August – October 2024, David Dubois, Associate Professor of Marketing, The Cornelius Grupp Fellowship in Digital Analytics for Consumer Behaviour

 This course offers a condensed overview of business leaders can create value through digital and social media technologies.
 The course is designed to hone critical thinking skills by analyzing, developing, implementing, and evaluating digital and social strategies as an integral part of overall customer-centric strategy.